Uncle Sam gives, and Uncle Sam takes away.

 - Certain deductible expenses that investment property owners take advantage of include taxes, insurance, tax return preparation costs, lawn & garden care, losses resulting from theft or “acts of god” (floods, earthquakes, and other disasters), legal and professional services.

 - Depreciation on the value of the property is deductible.
-This can be complicated to calculate, and it’s recommended to speak with a local Washington DC and North Carolina accountant.
+This can be complicated to calculate, and it’s recommended to speak with a local Charlotte accountant.

 - Your home office, if used to run your real estate investment business, can help generate tax deductions as well as long as the home office meets the minimum requirements (consult your tax advisor)

 By taking advantage of all applicable tax deductions, investment property owners can increase their revenue and reduce their tax liability, opening the possibility to purchase additional properties.
 There may be other ways to decrease your tax liability.
-Talk to your financial advisor or certified public accountant, as they typically keep abreast of new tax deductions that Washington DC and North Carolina investment property owners can claim.
+Talk to your financial advisor or certified public accountant, as they typically keep abreast of new tax deductions that Charlotte investment property owners can claim.